 Counties: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, Wyoming

-The New York State Division of Homeland Security and Emergency Services' Office of Interoperable and Emergency Communications will hold its annual Communications Consortium Symposium from May 2-5, 2022.
+The New York State Division of Homeland Security and Emergency Services' Office of Interoperable and Emergency Communications will announce its annual Communications Consortium Symposium for 2024 later this year.

-This is a combined effort of DHSES/OIEC and the 911 Coordinators Conference.
+This event is a combined effort of DHSES/OIEC and the NYS 911 Coordinators Conference.

-The location of this event is the Doubletree by Hilton, Niagara Falls, NY.
+The location of this event is to be determined.